HaveTimeDrinkTea/HaveTimeDrinkTea/README.md

 * :telescope: I run a micro-business for online tea retail at <a href="https://www.teanamu.com/product/teas-in-the-clouds-brew-along-tea-masterclass/" target="_blank" alt="Teanamu Teas in the Clouds Brew-Along Masterclass" title="Teanamu Teas in the Clouds Brew-Along Masterclass"><img src="https://img.shields.io/badge/teanamu-chaya-teahouse?style=flat&labelColor=b70100&color=A67D3C" alt="Teanamu Teas in the Clouds Brew-Along Masterclass" title="Teanamu Teas in the Clouds Brew-Along Masterclass"/></a> and I teach also a "Brew-Along Tea Masterclass" online.
 I am retraining to be a Games Developer, App development and Frontend Web Developer.
 I am a Singaporean 🇸🇬 based in London, United Kingdom 🇬🇧.

-* :seedling: Currently, attending a Games Developer Bootcamp, learning SwiftUI on Udemy and edX, Python and iOS App Developer on edX and Coursera.
+* :seedling: Currently, attending a Data Analytics Bootcamp and getting into Python.
+I am also learning SwiftUI on Udemy and edX, iOS App Developer on edX and Coursera.
 I am also catching up on C++ on Codecademy.
+Meanwhile, I am also dabbling on 3D modelling on Blender.

 *  🔭 Also in the process of redesigning my online retail site built using ![Woocommerce Badge](https://img.shields.io/badge/Woocommerce-purple?style=flat&logo=woocommerce&logoColor=white) on ![Wordpress Badge](https://img.shields.io/badge/Wordpress-blue?style=flat&logo=wordpress&logoColor=white)

 *  👯 I’m looking to collaborate on cool and fun games, a :jp: Japanese Learning App utilizing a Spaced Repetition System (SRS) and an Apple Watch App for crochet lovers.

-*  🤔 Whilst looking for experience in a medium to large scale games / app / web development projects.
+*  🤔 Whilst looking for opportunities in a data analytics role.

 *  💬 Ask me about tea 🍵, Singaporean/Chinese/Japanese/Korean dishes 👨‍🍳.